3/7/2019

 Chief Financial Officer

-Oh, we have like, one of the things was the return centers we talked about for a few quarters.
+One of the things was the return centers we talked about for a few quarters.
 I think there's more things happening that impact us a little bit negatively to start.
-You know, we opened a new meat plant, major capital expenditure.
+We opened a new meat plant, major capital expenditure.
 First, it takes a few things out of our Tracy meat plant that goes to the East Coast.
 With Tracy, we couldn't accommodate all our needs just from that plant.
-And then you've got a new plant that's starting with its own, even though we know how to run one, it has its innate inefficiencies when you first start, and it's low, and it's slow, you know, not full capacity.
-Same thing with the commissary, which was a more of a learning experience two years ago over the last two years up in Canada.
+And then you've got a new plant that's starting with its own, even though we know how to run one, It has its innate inefficiencies when you first start, and it's low, you know, not full capacity.
+Same thing with the commissary, which was more of a learning experience two years ago over the last two years up in Canada.
 I think all these things will impact us.
-And a comment I made earlier is, is we're not going to point out each one of these, but in the aggregate, my guess is still a little bit of a drag, which is offset by other things, most particularly sales.
+A comment I made earlier is we're not going to point out each one of these, but in the aggregate, my guess is still a little bit of a drag, which is offset by other things, most particularly sales.

 speaker